UN group chairs outline priorities for sustainable development goals

 Friday's release also included a progress report outlining in detail the substance of the thematic discussions.
 The text reveals that, initially, the group sought to formulate a vision and narrative to frame the selection of proposed goals, but later moved to pin these down directly, including identifying associated targets.

-Commenting on the process, Saskia Hollander, a research editor for NGO The Broker, suggests that international divisions remain on targets and associated finance.
+Commenting on the process, Saskia Hollander, a research editor for NGO The Broker, suggests international divisions remain on targets and associated finance.
 "While the North opts for a clear and negotiable list of goals and targets, the G-77 is reluctant to already commit itself to goals and targets and stresses that the issue of finance needs to be solved first," she wrote.

 Hollander also speculates as to whether the emerging economies will continue with this rhetoric or instead move away from the conventional development model towards alternative finance paradigms - such as South-South cooperation to harness trade and investment.